vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-aws.md

 To attach your cluster for management through Tanzu Mission Control, navigate to **Clusters > Attach Cluster** on the Tanzu Mission Control console and follow the prompts.

-> **Note:** If a workload cluster under management requires a proxy to access the Internet, you can use the Tanzu Mission Control CLI to [generate the YAML](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/services/tanzumc-using/GUID-97672F56-2AD4-46E6-94E1-805ED38D06C7.html) necessary to install Tanzu Mission Control components on it.
+> **Note** If a workload cluster under management requires a proxy to access the Internet, you can use the Tanzu Mission Control CLI to [generate the YAML](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/services/tanzumc-using/GUID-97672F56-2AD4-46E6-94E1-805ED38D06C7.html) necessary to install Tanzu Mission Control components on it.

 ![Tanzu Mission Control attach cluster](./img/tko-on-aws/tmc-attach-cluster-screen.png)